mouseylicense/substitutesProject/readme.md

-# Substitutes Project (Still looking for a name 😐)
+# School Management Project (still need a name!)
 #### **RUNNING WITH INCLUDED DOCKER COMPOSE IS RECOMMENDED**

-This is a school project (not homework!) to help school manage teacher substitutions, A teacher (super teacher) enters all classes, and when teachers report Absences classes are marked that they need a Substitution,The super teacher then can mark who Substitutes that class.
+This is a school project (not homework!), the project started as a way to help school manage teacher substitutions, A teacher (super teacher) enters all classes, and when teachers report Absences classes are marked that they need a Substitution,The super teacher then can mark who Substitutes that class.

+as time passed this project grew to be more, currently as well as the substitution functionality The school's Schedule is in and displayed in this website, and students set their schedule in it

-This project is done for now, but will likely have more development in the future
+This project Is Not Done, and is in Constant Development.

 some environment variables need to be defined in an .env file: